Best Trekking Routes in Norway from Nordiva Tours

 The area of Bymarka is mostly forested and features around 10 lakes.
-Though, there is an option (and we highly suggest it to you) to ascend the hill with around 400 meters of vertical climbing, and you will be able to observe the entire area and the stunning Trondheimsfjord from there.
+Though there is an option (and we highly suggest it to you) to ascend the hill with around 400 meters of vertical climbing, and you will be able to observe the entire area and the stunning Trondheimsfjord from there.
 Do you want to book a trekking tour or other types of tours in Trondheim?
-Make an inquiry here.
+Make an inquiry on our website.

 The Pulpit Rock is located just 25 kilometers away from Stavanger and tends to be an easily accessible attraction.
 It is just elevated at 604 meters above the sea level, and the stairs up there were upgraded in 2014.
-That all ensures that you will be able to reach the top within 2-4 hours and get an opportunity to enjoy a stunning perspective.
-Do you want to order a tour to the Pulpit Rock?
-Make an inquiry here!
+That all ensure that you will be able to reach the top within 2-4 hours and get an opportunity to enjoy a stunning perspective.
+Do you want to order a tour of Pulpit Rock?
+Make an inquiry on our website!

-Tromsø, a city in the north of Norway, is surrounded by the gorgeous mountains, which offers numerous opportunities for trekking and hiking.
+Tromsø, a city in the north of Norway, is surrounded by gorgeous mountains, which offer numerous opportunities for trekking and hiking.
 The Mountain Walking Tour, offered by our company, allows you to visit the best spots around the city and get a breathtaking perspective on Tromsø.

 The area around Tromsø abounds with diverse fauna, namely eagles and reindeer.
-Though, the route will largely depend on the weather and your preferences, so it will be tailored especially for your needs.
+Though the route will largely depend on the weather and your preferences, so it will be tailored specially for your needs.
 Though, one should point out that the glacier walk is a blow-your-socks-off one.
-Make an inquiry here.